dlprisco/weather-inf/README.md

     npm install
     ...
     npm start

-### Built for production
-&nbsp; build web for production

-    yarn run build
-or

-    npm run build

 ### Bug report
 &nbsp; You can send me a message to my email with any suggestion or in case of error, you would help me a lot.